AdobeDocs/analytics-platform.en/help/stitching/faq.md

 **Current process for privacy request**

 When a privacy request is received for customer with CustID Bob, the rows with strikethrough entries are deleted.
 Other events are restitched using the identity map.
-For example, the first stitched id in the stitched dataset is now updated to Alex.
+For example, the first stitched id in the stitched dataset is updated to **Alex**.

 | Identity Map | Id | timestamp | persistent ID | persistent namespace | transient id | transient namespace |
 |:---:|---|---|---|---|---|---|